Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Related Work

-Recent works have also explored using off-the-shelf language models as generators in the RAG pipeline, alleviating the need to fine-tune or learn additional parameters. \citet{lazaridou2022internetaugmentedlms} demonstrated that few-shot prompting an LM conditioned on the web results outperforms a vanilla LM for several open-domain QA tasks. \citet{shi2023replug} showcase that pairing LLMs like GPT-3 \cite{brown2020gpt} with retrievers improves language modeling performance as well.
-Separate from these works, we evaluate retrieval-augmented instruction-following models based only on natural language instruction.
-In the absence of training instances or demonstrations, these models do not learn the distribution of reference answers of the target QA dataset, raising new challenges for evaluation.
+\paragraph{Instruction-Following Models} These models are often trained on many NLP tasks verbalized in the form of natural language instructions \cite{wang2022super, mishra2022naturalinstructions, chung2022flant5, iyer2023optiml}.
+The number of tasks varies from few tens (62 in \citealt{wei2022flan}) to several hundreds (1800+ in \citealt{iyer2023optiml}).
+To increase diversity and scope of NLP tasks, InstructGPT \cite{ouyang2022instructgpt} and Llama-2 \cite{touvron2023llama2} incorporate high-quality expert annotations during training.
+They are further trained using human feedback to align them with human preferences (RLHF; \citealt{christiano_deep_2017}).
+Another popular approach, \textit{self-instruct} \cite{wang2022selfinstruct} reduces dependency on human-authored instructions by bootstrapping an LLM to generate instructions and demonstrations of new tasks.
+The resultant dataset is used to train instruction-following models \cite{Taori2023alpaca, peng2023instruction}.

-\paragraph{Evaluation in QA} Lexical matching between a set of reference answers and model response remains a dominant approach for evaluation across multiple NLP tasks.
-As QA tasks generally consist of short reference answers, previous works have primarily relied on Exact Match (EM) and F1 to evaluate and benchmark models \cite{rajpurkar-etal-2016-squad, reddy-etal-2019-coqa}.
-For tasks that require generating longer sequences, such as summarization and translation, subsequence-based lexical matching is generally employed (\citealt{papineni2002bleu, banerjee2005meteor, lin2004rouge},~\textit{inter alia}).
+Recent works \cite{lazaridou2022internetaugmentedlms, shi2023replug} have paired retrievers with few-shot language models for QA, alleviating the need to learn additional parameters.
+In contrast to these works, we evaluate retrieval-augmented instruction-following models \textit{without} any demonstrations.
+In these settings, models do not follow the distribution of reference answers, raising new challenges for evaluation.

-A major shortcoming of lexical matching is that it depends on a set of reference answers which may be incomplete.
-To overcome this limitation, subsequent model-based metrics compute the semantic similarity between the reference answer and the model response using contextualized embeddings~\citep{zhang2020bertscore} or train a specialized classifier \citep{bulian2022bem} to predict equivalence.
+\paragraph{Evaluation in QA} Previous research on information-seeking QA has primarily relied on lexical matching metrics such as exact match (EM) and F1 for model evaluation \cite{rajpurkar-etal-2016-squad, reddy-etal-2019-coqa}.
+As simple token-overlap metrics cannot capture semantic equivalence \cite{min2021efficientqa}, subsequent model-based metrics employ contextualized embeddings~\citep{zhang2020bertscore} or specialized classifier \citep{bulian2022bem} to predict equivalence.
 More recently, several works resort to prompting LLMs like GPT-4 \cite{openai2023gpt4} to act as evaluators \cite{chiang2023vicuna,peng2023instruction,chiang2023llmeval,kamalloo2023evaluating, liu2023geval}.
-In this work, we explore evaluating both correctness and faithfulness using GPT-4.